 Book 1 of The Eldarn Sequence, written by Robert Scott and Jay Gordon.

-with about a dozen major characters.Nor does it help that the first chapter is labelled “Next winter.”
+I picked this book up on a whim and made several attempts before I got through it – not because it’s a bad book, I should add.
+But it hits nearly 600 pages and it’s a complex story with about a dozen major characters.Nor does it help that the first chapter is labelled “Next winter.”
 Um, what?
 Did I miss something?
 Like, maybe, a few dozen chapters?The story then shifts to Rona, a land best described geographically as “elsewhere” (it has two moons so we know it’s not on earth) and then jumps to Colorado, in the late 1800s.

 You see why I’ve had to go through it more than once?

-st that, however, it settles into a more reliable storyline.
+Once you get past that, however, it settles into a more reliable storyline.
 It revolves around Steven Taylor, a bored assistant bank manager in Idaho Springs, Colorado, and his friend and roommate, history teacher Mark Jenkins.
 They find what appears to be a large piece of finely woven cloth, but are a little unnerved by the glitter and flicker that hovers in the air over it.
 Both find out the hard way (one stumbles onto it and the other, after figuring out what has happened, steps onto it deliberately) that it is a portal to Rona.

 Aha.
 Now we’ve got the connection.